kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

     }

     @KoraApp
-    interface Application : ApplicationSubmodule {
+    interface Application : ApplicationSubmodule {  // <----- Connected module
         // All components from submodules are available }
     ```

-### Generic Factory
+### Generic Factory { #generic-factory }

 Methods with generic type parameters that can create components of any matching type.
-Generic factories are particularly useful for creating type-safe components that work with different generic types.
+Generic factories are particularly useful for creating type-safe components that work with different generic
+types.

 ===! ":fontawesome-brands-java: Java"